crystallabs/unibilium-shim.cr/README.md

     auto_left_margin  # => true or Exception
     auto_left_margin? # => true or nil

+    cursor_pos(10, 20)  # => Bytes or Exception
+    cursor_pos?(10, 20) # => Bytes or nil

     ...
   end
 end
 ```

-Alias methods and run methods have the same names, thus they can't both be included in a class
-at the same time.
+NOTE When using approaches (2) or (4), note that the alias and run methods have the same names, thus
+they can't both be included in a class at the same time as the methods will overwrite each other.

 ### Practical Example